Why Brain Tumor Advocacy is Essential

 Jeannine Walston has extensive experience for over 20 years focused on healthcare, cancer, integrative cancer care, wellness, and lifestyle of the whole person.
 Professional work includes government agencies, non-profits, hospitals, health systems, doctors, providers, other businesses, cancer patients, caregivers, and the public.
 She has a reputation as a speaker, coach, and consultant.

-Santosh Kesari, MD, PhD, is Director of Neuro-oncology at Pacific Neuroscience Institute and Chair and Professor, Department of Translational Neurosciences and Neurotherapeutics, John Wayne Cancer Institute at Providence Saint John’s Health Center.
+Santosh Kesari, MD, PhD, is Director of Neuro-oncology at Pacific Neuroscience Institute and Chair and Professor, Department of Translational Neurosciences and Neurotherapeutics, Saint John’s Cancer Institute at Providence Saint John’s Health Center.
 He is a world leader in the innovative treatment of all types of malignant brain tumors.
 Dr. Kesari and his team conduct leading-edge clinical trials in immunotherapy and biomarker-based brain tumor therapies.

 Last updated: September 16th, 2020